 Although buying a lube that promises no discomfort sounds enticing, numbing lubes desensitizing agents won't let you know you're overdoing it until after the fact.

 Showing signs of discomfort is the body's way of telling you to stop whatever you're doing, and this is an essential signaling process to have during anal sex.
 If your body can't recognize when it's being hurt, it can lead to intense injuries that you won't realize until after the lube wears off.

-When the time comes to have anal sex with a partner, you should be emotionally and physically prepared if you've followed all of the above steps.
+When having anal sex with a partner, you should be emotionally and physically prepared if you've followed all of the above steps.

 While it may seem like a lot to remember, everything can be summarized in two words: go slow.
 If you are new to anal sex, you don't need to jump straight to penetration.
 You can start with massages or rim jobs and take your time until you are ready to work your way up to something else.

-You don’t need to start using fast and hard strokes during penetration right away.
+You don't need to start using fast and hard strokes during penetration immediately.
 Enter your partner slowly, and work your way up to motions that feel good.

 You should never feel guilty for the pace you want to go if you are on the receiving end.
 Sex is meant to be enjoyed, and no one can enjoy anal play if the receiver is hurt or uncomfortable.

-If you're on the giving end, pay attention to your partner so that you're on the same page.
+If you're the receptive partner on the giving end, pay attention to your partner so that you're on the same page.
 Take care to listen to and notice their non-verbal cues as well.